nicopap/elm-eureka/README.md

 * I do not claim any copyrights over the files in "examples" directories.
 They are trivial generic implementations with no claims of fitness for any purpose.

+## Disclaimer and Copyrights

+Copyright 2018 Nicola Papale.
+This program is distributed under the terms of the GNU Lesser GPL.

+elm-eureka is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+elm-eureka is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with elm-eureka.
+If not, see <http://www.gnu.org/licenses/>.